mmbman/Katagiri/1986-03-08-Triple-Treasure-Lecture-1.md

 The second sense of a *good friend* is a person who commands respect from others, beyond a sense of give and take.
 Even though the person cannot give anything of benefit to you materialistically or practically, you can really respect [them] deeply.
 This is [the second] kind of good friend.

 The third [sense of] *good friend* is completely beyond whether you can respect them or you can give [or get] something, et cetera.
 Even if you live far from him or her, he or she always influences your life in the wide sense.
 If you even think of [them], it really helps.
-So that is a good friend.
-Even if you think of the presence of this person just for a moment, at that time he or she really helps your life.
+So that is a good friend: even if you think of the presence of this person just for a moment, at that time he or she really helps your life.

-It’s not merely the [imagination].
+It’s not merely [imagination].
 Imagination is a part of your life, so imagination is also important for us.
 The important point is how you can put the imaginable life into practice; you have to give life to the imaginable life.
 You cannot stay always in imagination; you should take care of imagination, but you have to also think how you can put the imagination into practice.
 This is also important for us.

 So that is the third meaning of the good friend.
 That is really excellent.
 That third good friend is always helping you, in many ways.

-So that is community, we say *sangha*.
+So that is community; we say *sangha*.
 This sangha is quite different from the usual sense of community.
 If people just gather and live together, it’s not *sangha*.
 Each of you has to be an *excellent friend* to others, because you must be following Buddha’s teaching.
 You must be following the essence of the universe, and the virtue of the universe, the functioning of the universe.
 And then you become excellent friends to others.

 But usually, you are not.
-That’s why in the community in the United States, there are lots of problems: because most people think sangha is just the usual community.
+That’s why in the community in the United States there are lots of problems: because most people think sangha is just the usual community.
 No, I don’t think so!
 I understand [why people think that], because the people who practice in the community are not different from others; all of you are just human beings.
 I agree.
 You are human beings – but [also] you are not human beings.
 Don’t forget this point!
 You are *Buddha*, anyway!
 If you forget you are Buddha, you become a usual human being.
 [You ignore this because you don’t understand you are Buddha,] but *Buddha* means beyond whether you understand or not, you are exactly Buddha.

 *Buddha* means total qualification [to live] in this world, under all circumstances.
 Excellent qualifications of living in this world.
 No excuses.